 G1: Professional Periphery

-These neighbourhoods are more likely to house residents who are 65+, with greater than the Super Group identifying as of Indian, with correspondingly fewer White, and higher propensity for other religions.
-Those in work are more prevalently are managers, directors and senior officials; with fewer working in unskilled manual or support occupations.
-Although still under the London average, relative to the Super Group there are more communal establishments within these areas which may include residential care homes, alongside fewer terraces.
+These neighbourhoods are more likely to house residents who aged 45+, including the very old (85+).
+Those still in work are more likely to be managers, directors or senior officials than elsewhere in the Supergroup, with fewer working in unskilled manual or support occupations.
+The incidence of terraced housing is below the Supergroup average, but more residents live in communal establishments.
+White ethnic groups are less dominant than elsewhere in the Supergroup, with greater numbers self-identifying as Indian, and there is greater affiliation to non-Christian religions.
+Levels of illness are below the Supergroup average.

 G2: London Fringe

-Residents of these neighbourhoods have their highest qualifications mostly below degree level, working more prevalently in skilled trade occupations, and relative to the Super Group, in distribution, hotels and restaurants.
-There is low ethnic diversity in these areas, with most residents of White ethnicity, with more than the Super Group specifying their religion as Christianity.
-These lower density areas have more detached or terraced houses which are under occupied relative to the Super Group.
+Predominantly located in neighbourhoods on the outskirts of Greater London, residents of these neighbourhoods typically have their highest qualifications below degree (Level 4) level, with those still in work engaged in skilled trades and occupations in distribution, hotels and restaurants.
+There is low ethnic diversity in these neighbourhoods and high levels of Christian religious affiliation.
+Detached or terraced houses predominate, often with spare rooms.